 When you buy your first home on or after 1 July 2017, you may be eligible for an exemption or concession from duty.

 If you entered into a contract to buy your first home before 1 July 2017, you may be eligible for the first home buyer duty reduction.
-This land transfer duty assistance is available to eligible first home buyers, in addition to the First Home Owner Grant.
+This duty assistance is available to eligible first home buyers, in addition to the First Home Owner Grant.

 Exemption or concession